harleypig/tftut/README.md

   permissions: "0644"
 ```

 In this example, each map in the list represents a file.
-The `filename` key specifies the name of the file, the `content` key specifies the content of the file, and the `permissions` key specifies the permissions of the file.
+The `filename` key
+specifies the name of the file, the `content` key specifies the content of the
+file, and the `permissions` key specifies the permissions of the file.

-To read a list of maps from a YAML file in Terraform, you can use the `yamldecode` function, similar to how you would read a map of maps.
-However, because the `yamldecode` function returns a dynamic data type, you need to ensure that your Terraform code can handle a list of maps.
+To read a list of maps from a YAML file in Terraform, you can use the
+`yamldecode` function, similar to how you would read a map of maps.
+However,
+because the `yamldecode` function returns a dynamic data type, you need to

-* Modify `files.yml` to have a list of maps.
+ensure that your Terraform code can handle a list of maps.

 * terraform init && terraform fmt && terraform validate
-* If there are any errors, add the error output to your code for debugging.
+  + show the error that will be generated
-* Comment out the module call and run `terraform init`, `terraform fmt`, and `terraform validate` again to check for errors.
+* Comment out the module call in main.tf and run `terraform init`,
+  `terraform fmt`, and `terraform validate` again to check for errors.
+  + show commented code
 * Run `terraform plan` to see the planned changes.
-The output should show the list of maps that was read from the `files.yml` file.
+The output should show the
+  list of maps that was read from the `files.yml` file.

 ## Convert a list of maps to a set of maps